rapid7/metasploit-framework/documentation/modules/payload/python/meterpreter/reverse_tcp.md

 meterpreter > ipconfig
 ```

 Make sure you know the subnet, netmask, and the Meterpreter/session ID.
-Back to the msf prompt,
+Return to the msf prompt,
 and establish that route:

 ```